Learn

 Most language learners know the feeling: you memorize a word, remember its translation, and still fail to understand it when it appears in a real sentence.

-That does not mean spaced repetition is broken.
 It often means the unit of review is too small.

 RepeatFlow is built for this kind of learning.